Abandoned land; a wealth of opportunities

 I live in the Netherlands, with over 17 million inhabitants it is a densely populated country, in which we managed to provide a use for each and every piece of land.
 Land is extremely valuable; the lease prices for the agricultural land are by far the highest in Europe, and as a consequence each piece of land has to deliver an income.
 Can you imagine how hard it is for a Dutch person to grasp an idea of abandoned agricultural land?
 This is land that has been left out of production for a longer period of time.
 This could have happened for a number of reasons.
 As well as the land being totally degraded or polluted, resulting in production loss, other reasons could be unfavourable markets for the agricultural products, unavailability of the required technology to manage the land or the age of a farmer and the lack of successors.

 On 18 November 2020 I attended a great workshop: ‘Land availability for biomass, energy, and other non-food services in the EU’.
 Commissioned by the European Commission DG ENER and executed by Wageningen University & Research and partners, a study was undertaken to analyse the actual land availability in the EU.
-Although the trend between 1975 and 2016 clearly showed that the acreage on used agricultural land was declining, the area of unused agricultural land remained stable between 2005 and 2016, with an average area of no less than 1,737,200 km2.
-That equals an area of about 41 times the size of the Netherlands!
+Although the longterm trend between 1975 and 2016 clearly showed that the acreage used agricultural land was declining, the area of used agricultural land remained stable between 2005 and 2016, with an average area of than 1,737,200 km2.
+Out of that 5%, 36 milion hectares remained unused!
 I would encourage everybody who is interested to read the report for more details; the conclusion did set my mind in motion!

 Is abandonment a problem?